Security Branch (South Africa): Interrogation and torture

 The Security Branch had access to all political detainees in the system, including those arrested by other elements of the security services.
 In the north of the country, many were detained in Johannesburg at the Gray's Building or, from 1968, at John Vorster Square police station, where the Branch had offices on the top two floors.
-Infamously, the lifts in John Vorster Square only went up to the ninth floor, and detainees on their way to interrogation were walked up the staircase from the ninth floor to the tenth floor.
+The lifts in John Vorster Square only went up to the ninth floor, and detainees on their way to interrogation were walked up the staircase from the ninth floor to the tenth floor.
 The Branch used interrogations not only to extract information from detainees but also with an eye to "turning" them and recruiting them as permanent agents.